mathobi/systoles/README.md

 ## surface_dynamics

-The program uses the package `surface_dynamics` by Vincent Delecroix that available at [GitLab](https://gitlab.com/videlec/surface_dynamics).
-To install `surface_dynamics` in your installation of Sage, you may issue the command
+The program uses the package `surface_dynamics` by Vincent Delecroix whose source code is available at [GitLab](https://gitlab.com/videlec/surface_dynamics).
+You may also have a look at the [PyPI page](https://pypi.org/project/surface-dynamics) of the package that contains a lot more of information.

+To add the package
+`surface_dynamics` to your installation of Sage, you may issue the command
     sage -pip install surface_dynamics

 in your favourite shell.
 If your Sage installation is a system-wide